 The Nominations Committee and the Board of Directors of the Alumni Association are pleased to present what we consider to be an excellent slate of candidates for officers and directors on the Alumni Association Board.
 Thank you.

-Ms. Elliott is a senior account executive at Association Headquarters, where she serves as executive director of the American Neurological Association.
-Prior to that, she served as executive director of the Dermatology Nurses’ Association, Attention Deficit Disorder Association and the society for Biomaterials.
-Before joining Association Headquarters, Ms. Elliott served for eight years as the executive vice president of the Pennsylvania Society of Health-System Pharmacists (PSHP).
+Ms. Elliott is the Allied Health Segment Leader at Association Headquarters, where she serves as Executive Director of the American Neurological Association.
+Prior to that she served as Executive Director of the Dermatology Nurses’ Association, Attention Deficit Disorder Association and the Society For Biomaterials.
+Before joining Association Headquarters, Ms. Elliott served for eight years as the Executive Vice President of the Pennsylvania Society of Health-System Pharmacists.
 While with the PSHP, she was also responsible for the operations of the society's education and research foundation, the Center for Proper Medication Use.

 Rosemarie O’Malley Halt P’89, MPH’12

-Ms. Halt is the current chairwoman of the Delaware County Pharmacists Association, and is an active member of the Pennsylvania Pharmacists Association previously serving as Southeast Regional Director and Speaker of the House.
-Through her work with the Delaware County Strategic National Stockpile Team and Medical Reserve Corps, she has lead the charge to expand public health in Delaware County, forming the Working Group for the Delaware County Health Department.
+Ms. Halt has served as the chairwoman of the Delaware County Pharmacists Association, and is an active member of the Pennsylvania Pharmacists Association previously serving as Southeast Regional Director and Speaker of the House.

 Ms. Halt resides in Media, Delaware County with her husband Gerald and their three children.